kbamponsem/server-staff-share/docs/models.rst

 Models
 ------
-The ``models`` package is a recommendation of where you can put your database and other models.
+The ``model.py`` file is a recommendation of where you can put your database and other models.